1979 American League Championship Series: Game 3

 Two outs from making it to the World Series, the Orioles had to wait another day as the Angels rallied in the bottom of the ninth inning to take game three and cut Baltimore's lead in the series to 2–1.
+This was the Angels' first playoff victory ever.

 The Orioles' Dennis Martínez took the mound against the Angels' Frank Tanana, and small ball netted the Halos a run in the first when Lansford singled, stole second, and came home on Ford's single to make it 1–0 California.
 The Orioles tied it in the fourth when Singleton doubled, moved to third on Murray's single and scored on Lee May's follow-up single.
 The Angels regained the lead in the bottom of the fourth when Baylor homered to make it 2–1.
 The O's tied it in the sixth, but left the dugout angry when they turned bases loaded and nobody out into only one run.

 Singleton reached on a base hit to center and Murray followed with another single.
 A walk to May loaded the bases and brought Don Aase in to relieve Tanana.
 Aase got out of the jam when DeCinces hit a sacrifice fly to center that scored Singleton, pinch hitter John Lowenstein walked, and Rich Dauer hit a seeming sacrifice fly to center for the second out that Rick Miller turned into a double play by gunning down Murray at home to keep the score 2–2.

 In the seventh inning, Al Bumbry tripled and scored on Terry Crowley's single to give the Orioles their first lead of the day.
 It stayed that way until the ninth.
-Martinez had his work cut out for him as the three hitters he was scheduled to face were 1979 AL MVP Baylor, eight-time batting champion Carew, and Downing, who had finished third in the league in hitting.
+Martinez had his work cut out for him as the three hitters he was scheduled to face were 1979 AL MVP Baylor, eight-time batting champion and eventual Hall of Famer Carew, and Downing, who had finished third in the league in hitting.
 He got Baylor to fly out, but Carew doubled, causing Baltimore manager Earl Weaver to yank Martinez and replace him with Don Stanhouse.
 A walk to Downing put the winning run on first, and disaster struck when Bumbry dropped a fly ball by Grich that scored Carew to tie it and put Downing on second with only one out.
 Larry Harlow then doubled to center, giving the Angels a dramatic 4-3 victory.

 Don Aase got the win with four innings of relief while Stanhouse, who faced only three hitters got the loss.